-Many of the results outlined above could be predicted by behavioural science theory.
-Social psychology experiments in fields outside medicine have established that financial carrots work as expected for mechanical, repetitive activities; with higher rewards generally stimulating greater effort and more of the desired output (63, 72), although the relationship is not linear [small rewards can be less effective than no rewards (45)].
-However, for more complex activities requiring greater cognitive input, financial incentives often lead to poorer performance.
-This counterintuitive result is attributable to several unintended effects that incentives can have on behavior: they crowd-out intrinsic motivation (27); diminish creativity (44); encourage cheating and shortcuts (46); and lead to selfish and uncooperative behavior (97).
-Perhaps most damagingly of all, incentives can be highly addictive (59), leading to net deteriorations in quality following their withdrawal (64).
+Many of the results outlined above could be predicted by behavioral science theory.
+Social psychology experiments in fields outside medicine have established that financial carrots work as expected for mechanical, repetitive activities; higher rewards generally stimulate greater effort and more of the desired output (63, 72), although the relationship is not linear [small rewards can be less effective than no rewards (45)].
+However, for more complex activities that require greater cognitive input, financial incentives often lead to poorer performance.
+This counterintuitive result is attributable to several unintended effects that incentives can have on behavior: They crowd-out intrinsic motivation (27); diminish creativity (44); encourage cheating and shortcuts (46); and lead to selfish and uncooperative behavior (97).
+Perhaps most damaging of all, incentives can be highly addictive (58), leading to net deteriorations in quality following their withdrawal (64).

 Although many health care activities are routine and mechanical, and should therefore be good candidates for financial incentives, many more are cognitively demanding and require cooperation and coordination between the patient and different providers.
-In these cases intrinsic motivations - autonomy, altruism, competence - are likely to be more effective than financial rewards (66, 82).
+In these cases, intrinsic motivations, such as autonomy, altruism, and competence, are likely to be more effective than financial rewards (71, 87).

-Financial penalties generally have similar effects---both desired and undesired---to rewards, but the effects appear to be stronger.
-The observation that people work harder to keep what they already hold---that they are ‘loss averse’---underpins prospect theory (52), a cornerstone of the field of behavioral economics.
-This offshoot of economics recognizes that people have limited cognitive resources (85) and employ mental shortcuts (‘heuristics’) in their decision making (89).
-These shortcuts are usually effective, but can sometimes lead people astray, resulting in ‘cognitive biases’; systematic departures from predictable rational economic behavior (Table 1).
-As incentive schemes rely on providers responding in predictable and rational ways, understanding cognitive biases offers both an explanation for the failings of previous incentive schemes and a potential framework for designing more effective schemes in the future (69).
+Financial penalties generally have effects---both desired and undesired---that are similar to those of rewards, but the effects appear to be stronger.
+The observation that people work harder to keep what they already hold---that they are loss averse---underpins prospect theory (56), a cornerstone of the field of behavioral economics.
+This hybrid of economics and psychology recognizes that people have limited cognitive resources (90) and employ mental shortcuts (heuristics) in their decision making (94).
+These shortcuts are usually effective (41a) but can sometimes lead people astray, resulting in damaging cognitive biases or [AU: ok? what follows a semi-colon should be a complete sentence]systematic departures from predictable rational economic behavior (Table 1).
+Because incentive schemes rely on providers responding in predictable and rational ways, understanding cognitive biases offers both an explanation for the failings of previous incentive schemes and a potential framework for designing more effective schemes in the future (74).

 <COMP: PLEASE INSERT TABLE 1 HERE>

-Advocates of pay-for-performance in health care maintain that its early failures are the result of inadequate design; a failure to incorporate a more sophisticated understanding of provider motivation into program design (26).
-Based on evidence from early schemes and on readings of economic and psychological theory, several researchers have produced blueprints for second-generation pay-for-performance frameworks.
-Their recommendations for designers include: making rewards large enough to be meaningful; using penalties in addition to rewards; aligning incentives to professional priorities; using absolute rather than relative performance targets; providing frequent, discrete rewards or punishments; and making an explicit long-term commitment to incentives (23, 32, 38).
+Advocates of pay-for-performance in health care maintain that its early failures are the result of inadequate design, a failure to incorporate a more sophisticated understanding of provider motivation into program design (26).
+On the basis of evidence from early schemes and readings of economic and psychological theory, several researchers have produced blueprints for second-generation pay-for-performance frameworks.
+Their recommendations for designers include making rewards large enough to be meaningful; using penalties in addition to rewards; aligning incentives to professional priorities; using absolute rather than relative performance targets; providing frequent, discrete rewards or punishments; and making an explicit long-term commitment to incentives (23, 32, 38).

 Many of these recommendations aim to compensate for---or to exploit---cognitive biases.
-However, designers have been slow to respond and evidence for the effectiveness of incentive schemes is yet to materialize.
+However, designers have been slow to respond, and evidence for the effectiveness of incentive schemes is yet to materialize.
 Commentators have therefore returned to the behavioral economics literature in an attempt to reinvigorate pay-for-performance (34, 57, 76), basing their guidance on interpretations of key biases affecting physician behavior under incentive schemes (Table 1).